20 Dec Young Belair-Edison Resident is Thriving Entrepreneur

 “I’d been looking at a house in Hamilton,” said Hall, “but this one looked out on Herring Run Park.
 It had great square footage, beautiful architectural arches, and it was listed for a great price.”

 She adds, “I grew up in Baltimore, but the girls lived in Florida until we moved back here, and they missed having land around them.
 They love living so close to the park.
 We’ve gotten up early many spring mornings to watch the deer playing there.”

 LemonTopia has a presence at events all over the city, but BENI community development manager Christina Delgado makes sure that they’re aware of and involved in Belair-Edison community events, says Hall.
-LemonTopia had a pop-up shop at the October Main Street Renaissance Project, participated in Small Business Saturday, and will be at upcoming holiday events like Sip and Paint, and the third annual tree lighting.
+LemonTopia had a pop-up shop at the October Main Street Renaissance Project, participated in Small Business Saturday, and holiday events like Sip and Paint, and the third annual tree lighting.

 Elsewhere, Jamaria has been at events like the Red Bull Amaphiko Festival in downtown Baltimore, where she served more than 400 people, and a pop-up at the Cross Street Market in Federal Hill.
-LemonTopia was also the co-sponsor of Jingle Ball, a holiday pop-up market and showcase of 25 youth vendors and performers in Hamilton/Lauraville in mid-December.
+LemonTopia was also the co-sponsor of Jingle Ball, a holiday pop-up market and showcase of 25 youth vendors and performers in Hamilton/Lauraville this past December.

 Back in Belair-Edison, Jamaria also has “Lazy Lemonade Days,” where she sells LemonTopia’s wares from the trunk of the family’s car, parked near the Herring Run basketball courts.

 “People drive by and then turn around and come back,” says Hall.
 “We meet people who live on our street that we didn’t even know, and the girls make friends with kids from the block.
 We feel very welcome.”